AarhusCrypto/SplitCommit/README.md

 * splitcommit.sln

 Note:
-* gtest located at `./libs/googletest/gtest` must be manually build.
+* gtest located at `./libs/googletest/gtest` must be manually built.
 That is, open `./libs/googletest/gtest/msvc/gtest.vcproj`, upgrade it if needed, and then build it with Visual Studio.
 * If you have issue with `buildAll.ps1` which builds boost, miracl and libOTe, then follow the more manual instructions at [libOTe](https://github.com/osu-crypto/libOTe) which is what `buildAll.ps1` automates.

 Run the `test-split-commit` project to perform the unit tests.